tatianawoller/VSC_USER_DAY_2026/README.md

 # KULeuven/UHasselt Tier-2 HPC User Day March 26, 2026
-GitHub repository for vsc users that want to start computing on new Mindwell cluster
+GitHub repository for vsc users that want to start computing on the new cluster

 ## Program